juliakln/consensus_robustness/README.md

 ### data/
 Datasets for experiments and simulations
 ./histograms/
 Distribution of x over different time steps for symmetric and asymmetric model
+./times/
+Expected times analyses with PRISM
+./rateofchange/
+Rate of change of X depending on the amount of X in the system

 ### figures/
 Figures and plots generated from experiments